Xine75/kaBloom/README.md

 # KaBloom
-  KaBloom is intended to make houseplant care easy, allowing the user to see a list of their plants at a glance alongside a few pieces of crucial information - name, photo, type, and date last watered.
+  KaBloom is a mobile app intended to put houseplant care in the palm of the user's hand.
+It allows the user to see a list of their plants at a glance alongside a few pieces of crucial information - name, photo, type, and date last watered.
 As a long-time plant parent, I find naming my plants personifies them and hooks me in to providing more consistent care for them.
 Having a photo of the plant as it looked when I first adopted it is an important visual cue for comparing to the plant's current state.
 With a click, the user can access more detailed information about the plant's care needs, such as lighting, fertilization.
 Users can also create personal notes relating to the plant's life events, such as repotting, blooming, etc.

 ## Table of Contents
   * [Project Requirements and Features List](#project-requirements-and-features-list)